TCE-Innovation/Subcontractor-Automation/docs/techSpecs/pricingAndLimitationConsiderations.md

 Only one account with the Power Automate Premium is required.
 Currently, the TCIG@tcelect.net email has Power Automate Premium and is being used to maintain the Power Automate Flows used in this system.

-Flows must be turned on to work, but they automatically turn off after 60 days of not being triggered.
+Flows must be turned on to work, but you will get a warning after 90 days of inactivity that the flow will be shut off automatically if it is not run in the 30 days after the notification.
 At the moment, we have not implemented a way to keep them on, but this website outlines the steps required to make a Power Automate flow to re-anable flows: https://sharepains.com/2020/12/02/re-enable-flows-power-automate/.
 For now, to turn on/off a flow manually:

 1. Navigate to "My Flows" and click on the flow to turn on.